Jhanez27/Booking/README.md

-# Booking System for Fastcraft and Cargo Vessel
+# Booking System for Fastcraft and Ferries
 - This system is for Application Development and Event-Driven Programming final output.
 - This system allows user / clerk to book passenger in their chosen vessel name and trip date/ time.
 - The passeger will have the option to either have their ticket printed or sent to their email address.